flightcontrolhq/superjson/README.md

 ## Using with Next.js

-The `getServerSideProps`, `getInitialProps`, and `getStaticProps` data hooks provided by Next.js do not allow you to transmit Javascript objects like Dates.
+The `getServerSideProps`, `getInitialProps`, and `getStaticProps` data hooks provided by Next.js do not allow you to transmit JavaScript objects like Dates.
 It will error unless you convert Dates to strings, etc.

 Thankfully, Superjson is a perfect tool to bypass that limitation!